 However, supporters of the merger say that the deployment of 5G networks will accelerate at a higher pace.
 T-Mobile will now have even more resources to implement its 5G technology, pressurizing AT&T and Verizon to expand their 5G coverage quickly.

 So Should I Switch to AT&T or Verizon?

 It’s better to wait and see what happens to the wireless service pricing and quality of the service.
-With T-Mobile, you get some cool perks like free international roaming, free in-flight texting with Gogo Wi-Fi.
+With T-Mobile, you get some cool perks like free international roaming and free in-flight texting with Gogo Wi-Fi.
 So depending on your lifestyle, the No. 3 carrier might still be your safest bet.

 The good news is, it’s not as tricky to switch to other carriers as it used to be.
-With the trend shifting away from the two-year contracts and the end of early termination fees, you make sure to clear your cellphone bills before collaborating with your next wireless service provider.
+With the trend shifting away from two-year contracts and the end of early termination fees, you make sure to clear your cellphone bills before collaborating with your next wireless service provider.

 Need Help With Your Higher Cell Phone Bills?

 You can potentially save money each month on your cell phone bill.
 No, we are not asking you to limit your usage or switch to a different service provider.
 Due to life’s busy schedule, you don’t find time to go ahead and search for the best deals and plans as per your usability.
-Speaking to the customer support and negotiating the price is a whole different task.
+Speaking to customer support and negotiating the price is a whole different task.
 With BillTrim, you can lower your bills without compromising your cell phone services.